About Project Rubi-Ka

 Long term, we would like to support most, if not all, of the expansions, as well as potentially creating some content of our own, but we haven't made any firm decisions yet.

 At the moment, we have basic support for the core game, some of the Notum Wars content and a good chunk of the Shadowlands content.
-We are planning to prioritise work on the core game (Rubi-Ka) first.
+We are planning to prioritise work on the core game and optimizing performance stability before addressing additional expansions and features.

 Can I host my own server?